Installing the development version¶

 Note

 You need swig on your system to build the Python wrappers when you get the code from Git.
 Python wrappers are not stored in the Git repository but are built using swig from interface files located in the pyext folder.
-However, you do not need swig when fetching a release as the Python wrappers are bundled with the release tarballs.
+However, you do not need swig when fetching a tarball as the Python wrappers are bundled with the tarballs.